jenkinsci/squashtm-publisher-plugin/Readme.md

 ### Description ###
-This plugin publishes the test results of a Jenkins build in Squash TM.
+This plugin publishes the test results of a Jenkins build in [Squash TM](http://squashtest.org/en/decouvrir-squash-tm/contenu-statique/outils-et-fonctionnalites/squash-tm-test-management-en).
 It works on top of other publisher plugins dedicated to the test technology that used in the build (junit, nunit, mstest etc), before pushing the results.
+See the wiki at <https://wiki.jenkins.io/display/JENKINS/Squash4Jenkins+Plugin>.

 ### Usage ###